gbadev-org/gbadev-org.github.io/docs/resources.md

 - [GBFS](https://pineight.com/gba/#gbfs) - Practical filesystem
 - [agb](https://github.com/agbrs/agb) - Rust library.
 It attempts to be a high level abstraction over the internal workings of the Game Boy Advance whilst still being high performance and memory efficient.
 - [gbaLib](https://github.com/MnlPhlp/gbaLib) - Library for programming the GBA with TinyGo
+- [gba-link-connection](https://github.com/afska/gba-link-connection): A set of C++ libraries to interact with the Serial Port (Link Cable, Wireless Adapter, GPIO, SPI)

 ## Emulators